As your child grows, so too will your need for a car seat.

 Unfortunately, many parents cave to this pressure, putting their children into a booster seat too early.

 Perhaps their child has seen one of their friends in a booster seat and themselves would like to sit in a “grown-up” seat.
 However, it’s important to remember that there are specific height and weight requirements associated with car seats.
-You should not move your child from one type of seat to another until he or she is ready to do so.
+You should not move your child from one type to another until he or she is ready to do so.

 Moving your child, prematurely could put them at a significant safety risk in the event of an accident.
-You should make sure that you are moving your child from a rear-facing seat to a front-facing seat, and then to a booster seat.
+You should make sure that you are moving your child from a rear-facing to a front-facing seat, and then to a booster seat.

 Booster seats provide the least safety features.
-So, the truth of the matter is that your three-year-old should either be in a rear-facing seat or a front-facing seat and nothing else.
+So, the truth of the matter is that your three-year-old should either be in a rear-facing or a front-facing seat and nothing else.

 Why Should Your Three-Year-Old Be in a Car Seat?